Red5Blackbird/Blackbird-Scripts/CyberCNS-Probe/readme.md

 - **Unattended Upgrades**: Enables and configures automatic updates with email alerts for package upgrades and security patches.
 - **CyberCNS Probe Installation**: Downloads and installs the CyberCNS agent using a provided `Company ID` and `Tenant ID`.
 - **User Password Update**: Allows updating the password for the `serveradmin` user securely.
+- **Sophos Agent Installtion**: Downloads and installs the Sophos Server Protection Agent from Sophos Central

 ## Requirements